About Control Charts

 - Create the centerline of the plot, according to the target value of your monitored parameter.

-- Group the process measurements into subgroups (samples) by time period.
-The points to be plotted on the plot, are some function of the process measurements within each subgroup, which estimate the target value.
 For example, if you are monitoring your process mean, then the points on the plot should be the sample-means, computed at regular intervals.
-Denote the point at time t as Xt
+Denote the point at time t as Xt.

 - Create upper and lower control limits (UCL,LCL) according to the following formula: